ahmet-semih/LM-playground/arda-notes.md

 The training has done, it took 33 minutes.
 I pushed it to HuggingFace as "aliarda/turkish-news-32k-tokenizer".
 Also training codes for tokenizer are at turkishNews32Tokenizer.ipynb

 Next step, I will tokenize our dataset with turkishNews32Tokenizer and upload that to HuggingFace too.
+I tokenized the whole dataset and it took 29 minutes using fast tokenizer.
+I just realized that I made a mistake again, I tokenized whole dataset but did not saved the changes, so it's all lost.
+I have to tokenize again.

+I found out what was the issue.
+When I run a for loop on dataset it takes each rows copy and process on that, not the dataset itself, so I used datasets.map() function to re-tokenize entire dataset.

+Tokenizing the dataset is done and I shared it on HF as "aliarda/turkish-news-1.8M-tokenized".

+Now, I have to initialize a llama model with ~50M parameters.
+This will be our checkpoint 0 and I will upload it to HuggingFace.
+It is now on HF as "aliarda/llama-50M-randParams", with 51,521,792 parameters.